 What’s love got to do with it?

 1. Find out how often you show Love to yourself daily.
 You cannot count comfort food or emotional shopping here.
-Look for things that fall under self care.
-Things YOU do for yourself like complementing your image in the mirror, packing a healthy lunch, exercising, taking a warm bath, etc.
+Look for things that fall under self-care.
+Things YOU do for yourself, like complementing your image in the mirror, packing a healthy lunch, exercising, taking a warm bath, etc.

 3. Notice how often you make a conscious connection with the higher power of your understanding.
-These are simple things like giving thanks before a meal, saying a prayer, meditating, reading a page from a spiritual book, practicing yoga and breathing.
+These are simple things like giving thanks before a meal, saying a prayer, meditating, reading a page from a spiritual book, practicing yoga, and breathing.

 Let’s do this right now… How is your tank today?
 Can you see the red light on?
-If so make this your strategy: I invite you to aim for at least three deposits everyday, preferably in each of the items listed above.
+If so, make this your strategy: I invite you to aim for at least three deposits every day, preferably in each of the items listed above.

 Focus on this exercise all month long and see the temptation to use cupcakes as fake love fade away.
 Why do I ask you to do this?
 Because many of your eating impulses are driven by a need to feel loved and lovable.
-You are requesting Hershey’s Chocolate to do a job they did not sign up for, nor can they fulfill.
-The more deposits you make to the Love Tank the less overindulging you’ll do….Let me close by doing a health coach thing here: Are you dwelling on this whole idea?
+You are requesting Hershey’s Chocolate to do a job they did not sign up for nor can they fulfill.
+The more deposits you make to the Love Tank, the less overindulging you’ll do….Let me close by doing a health coach thing here: Are you dwelling on this whole idea?
 Stop.
-Just pick one item from the check list and start practicing today.
-Fill up that Love Tank with meaning not with sugar or alcohol.
-This is the love on month right?
-Let’s make it so, but in the REAL sense of the word.
-May you love yourself so deeply that you feel full everyday!
+Just pick one item from the checklist and start practicing today.
+Fill up that Love Tank with meaning, not with sugar or alcohol.
+This is the love on month, right?
+Let’s make it so but in the REAL sense of the word.
+May you love yourself so deeply that you feel full every day!

 What’s Love Got To Do With It?